randdusing/cordova-plugin-bluetoothle/readme.md

 ### characteristics ###
 Discover the service's characteristics.
 Not providing an array of characteristics will return all characteristics and take longer to discover. iOS support only.
-Calling on Android will return void.
+Android will return null.

 ```javascript
 bluetoothle.characteristics(characteristicsSuccessCallback, characteristicsErrorCallback, params);